eladw917/cookbook_creator/docs/README.md

 When contributing:

-1. Update relevant documentation
+1. Read the [development guidelines](development.md) for coding standards
-2. Follow the established patterns
+2. Follow the established patterns, especially AI prompt management
+3. Update relevant documentation
-3. Test thoroughly before submitting
+4. Test thoroughly before submitting
-4. Update this README if adding new docs
+5. Update this README if adding new docs

 ---